 It should be clear that the cold currents form due to the sinking of cold water at the poles moving towards the equator.
 The warm currents form due to the lighter water from the equator rising up and moving towards the poles.

 The fishing grounds in the world are formed where the warm and cold ocean currents meet.
 This is because their mixing generates oxygen which enables the growth of planktons.
 Planktons are the primary food for fish and hence these areas become the best fishing grounds of the world.

-With this basic understanding, let us move ahead with the water related issues concerning the society today.
+With this basic understanding, let us move ahead with the water-related issues concerning society today.